Data for Youth: Strengthening Technical and Vocational Training in South Sudan

 Better education and employment opportunities for this group could fuel the economy for decades.

 South Sudan is a very young nation—both in terms of its age and its populace—having declared independence from Sudan in only 2011 and with more than 70% of its population now under the age of 30.
-According to reports from the United Nations Development Program and the United States Agency for International Development, the youth of South Uganda also have low rates of education attainment, with more than two million school-aged children currently out of school.
+According to reports from the United Nations Development Program and the United States Agency for International Development, the youth of South Sudan also have low rates of education attainment, with more than two million school-aged children currently out of school.
 This lack of education has created shortages of skilled workers, which has led to high unemployment rates among youth, leaving an estimated 97-99 percent without formal employment.
 However, with appropriate investments and programs, this large population of young people could become a healthy, educated, and gainfully employed group with the power to boost economic growth for decades to come.

 Participants attend a Data Analysis Workshop in Juba, South Sudan, on the 26th of April, 2024.
 (Photo by Wilfred Senyoni, HISP Tanzania)